 You can use the TRICS database which includes the results of travel surveys from many developments across London and the UK.
 The sites used should be similar to the proposed development in terms of location, scale, land use and car parking.

-Once you've estimated the total number of new trips at your new development, split them by transport mode using similar site surveys or the most recent UK census.
+Once you've estimated the total number of new trips at your new development, split them by transport mode using similar site surveys.
+Where surveys are not possible, the borough level mode share data available in our strategic modelling dashboard can be used.
 This helps us understand how London's walking, cycling, public transport and highway networks may be affected.

 You can combine trip generation for a new development with trips generated by nearby developments for your Transport Assessment (TA).
 This helps us assess cumulative impacts on the London-wide network.